-A Natural History of the Senses– Beautiful.
-Im still making my way through this one, but so far it’s a piece of art that quenches my creative thirst and every word drips from my lips like honey.
+A Natural History of the Senses– Beautiful, my favorite of the year.
+Im still making my way through this one, but so far every page is so poetic and delicious to indulge in.
 Also, wouldn’t you just buy this because of the cover?
 Yes, Im that person!

 Windows of the Soul– I read this every year-the words are something my heart needs to hear over and over.
 After I read this for the first time I bought multiple copies just to give to all my friends, it’s so good!